Incantation – Song of The Forbidden Land

 Blank brains arranged in row

-after row of colloidal masses of
+after row after row of colloidal masses of

 pink and grey blobs floating

-in glass jars of brimming formaldehyde.
+in glass jars full of formaldehyde.

 Inky blots and squiggles on grainy sheets